sspencer/walk/README.md

 # Walk
 A simplified `find` command that recursively walks a directory and finds files that match the given patterns.
 All files that begin with "." are ignored.
+Walk is written in **Go**, is (currently) under 100 lines and code and should easily compile on all platforms that support Go.

+## Install

+1. checkout the code
+2. cd walk
+3. go install

+If go/bin is in your PATH, simply type `walk`.

 ## Command line help: